mujahiddxd/Doc-Summary-Web-App/README.md

 ---

-# AI Document Summarizer Web App
+# AI Document Summarizer Web App.....

 A Flask-based AI web application for uploading documents, generating intelligent summaries, and interacting with a contextual chatbot.